 Figure 3 presents the comparison between site-specific turbulence based on met-mast anemometer measurements classified in different direction bins, the Frandsen model, and the IEC design class in different wind direction bins.
 The plot of each direction bin only includes the mean wind speed bins in which there are enough available data to cover the comparison (more than 20 points).
-The whisker box plots in Fig. 3 contain the data from 25% quantile up to 75% quantile, and the red "plus signs" account for data in the high and low tails and possible outliers.
-The upper and lower bounds represent 95 and 5 percentiles.
+The boxes in the whisker plots in Fig. 3 represent the data between the 25th and 75th percentiles, while the dashed black lines indicate the 5th and